Mr. Ozaki wanted to help Osaka progress and decided to join the Osaka Chamber of Commerce.

 President of the Osaka Chamber of Commerce and Industry

-Mr. Hiroshi Ozaki is the President of Osaka Gas Co., Ltd. He was elected as the President of the Osaka Chamber of Commerce and Industry on November 1 st of 2017.
+Mr. Hiroshi Ozaki is the Chairman of Osaka Gas Co., Ltd. He was elected as the President of the Osaka Chamber of Commerce and Industry in December 2015.
 He aims to pioneer a bright future for Osaka by implementing a three-year action plan to promote growth for the region as well as campaigning actively to host the World Expo 2025.

 —How Did You Become President of the Osaka Chamber of Commerce and Industry?